Data Pipeline Observability: A Model For Data Engineers

 More and more engineers today are concerned about data stability, and whether their data is fit for use by its consumers, within and without the business.
 And so, more teams are interested in data observability.

-Why a data observability platform can help
+How data observability platforms can help

 Data observability platforms provide insight monitoring tools alone cannot.
 They tell you not simply what went wrong, but what problems it’s causing and offer clues and even next-best-actions for how to fix it.
 It does this continuously, without you having to re-architect your current pipelines or “change the engine while in flight,” as it were.